paulbradshaw/introtogithub/githubwebsites.md

 It will take a few seconds to create your new site, but after a while when you click on your GitHub Pages link, you should be taken to the working webpage (which may be blank for now).

-## Editing your homepage
+## Editing your GitHub Pages website

+Now you need to remember that there are **two parts** to your GitHub Pages website:

+* The website itself, which uses github.io, e.g. `https://paulbradshaw.github.io/introtogithub/`.
+* The repo with the files that *generate* the website, which uses github.com, e.g. `https://github.com/paulbradshaw/introtogithub/` (more specifically, remember that those files are probably within a `gh-pages` branch, or the `/docs` folder of that repo).

+To edit your website, you need to make sure that you are on GitHub.com, but then switch to the github.io website to see the results.
+You won't see the results immediately - it takes 5-15 seconds for the site to be updated to reflect any changes.

+For that reason you may prefer to edit the file and preview it locally (on your machine, not on the web) and then upload or paste the changes into the live version on GitHub, at least once you're comfortable with the basic process.

+### Your homepage: index.html

-The homepage of any website will always have one of just a few names: `index`, `default` or `home` followed by `.html` or `htm` are typical examples.
+The homepage of any website will always have one of just a few filenames: `index`, `default`, or `home` followed by `.html` or `htm` are typical examples.
 When a browser goes to a URL like `https://paulbradshaw.github.io/introtogithub/` the server [will look for a file with one of those names](https://uk.godaddy.com/help/what-file-displays-when-someone-browses-to-my-domain-name-60).
 For example the URL `https://paulbradshaw.github.io/introtogithub/` will show you the same thing as `https://paulbradshaw.github.io/introtogithub/index.html`

 All you really need to know is: *make sure you call your homepage file* `index.html`.